fhiso/sources-and-citations/citation-elements.md

 beyond the scope of this standard.

-A **source derivation** is a directional link between two *sources*, incidating that the first *source* was derived from, cites or otherwise references the second *source*.
+A **source derivation** is a directional link between two *sources*, indicating that the first *source* was derived from, cites or otherwise references the second *source*.
 The first *source* is referred to as the **derived source**, and the second the **base source**.